-- All lands that directly abut Sawmill Parkway in Sub Area IV are recommended for mixed uses, whether they are new professional office, commercial uses, or residential uses that are compatible with and sensitive to surrounding uses as part of an overall planned development.
+- All lands that directly abut Sawmill Parkway in Sub Area IV are recommended for Mixed Uses, whether they are new professional office, commercial uses, or residential uses that are compatible with and sensitive to surrounding uses as part of an overall planned development.
 Developments should seek pedestrian orientation, integrated green spaces, and mixed uses. - Multi-family residential development is recommended as a permitted use within Planned Commercial Districts.
 Modest-density condominium development with one- and two-bedroom units can help reduce new student enrollment loads. - 3.
-FR-1 zoned house lots along the east side of Sawmill Road are recommended for Planned Office or Residential mixed use, with a residential density of 1.5 units per net developable acre.
-Care must be taken to adequately buffer the existing residential neighborhoods in Powell to the east. - 4.
-For lands served by centralized sanitary sewer and currently zoned FR-1, consider rezoning for Planned Residential Developments at a maximum density of 1.5 units per net developable acre, with a minimum of 20% preserved open space.
+If served by centralized sanitary sewer, FR-1 zoned house lots along the east side of Sawmill Road are recommended for Planned Office or Residential Mixed Use, with a residential density of 1.5 units per net developable acre.
+Care must be taken to adequately buffer the existing residential neighborhoods in Powell to the east.

-Sub Area V Sawmill Central
+Sub Area V Scioto Central